 The hauntings began again

-in 1947 when Phelps Mansion was converted into the convalescent hospital.
+in 1947 when Phelps Mansion was converted into a convalescent hospital.

 6) For 20 years, the staff

 reported hearing strange voices whispering in dark places, heard unexplained

 knocks and saw heavy doors open and close all by themselves.

 a little girl inside the now deserted, disheveled Phelps Mansion.
 They

 chased the little girl into a third floor bedroom, where she vanished

 into thin air.